lolimanko/hassio-addons/stash/README.md

-# stash for Home Assistant Community Add-ons
+# Stash for Home Assistant Community Add-ons

 <h3>Stash is a self-hosted webapp written in Go which organizes and serves your diverse content collection, catering to both your SFW and NSFW needs.</h3>